ishikaa2504/cse110/index.md

 1. I'm an avid weightlifter, with a black belt in karate.
 This year, I'm looking forward to exploring more combative sports like boxing or muay thai.
 2. I have a very diverse music taste, and some of my favorite artists are MGK, Juice Wrld, Eminem.
 3. I also enjoy watching movies, and my all-timne favorites include Good Will Hunting, Dead Poets Society, Gia, and Beautiful Boy.

-I’m also a board member of Triton NeuroTech, as well as CSE Society.
+4. I like giving back to the tech community, and hence I joined Triton NeuroTech, as well as CSE Society as a board member.